|

 The intention

-of “info-advertising” is to increase the effectiveness of every
+of “info-advertising” is to increase the effectiveness

-piece that is not disposable.
-That “piece” is information.
-CustoMores
+an advertising piece that is not disposable.
+That

-is currently one of the only Marketing Firms in the nation incorporating
+is currently one of the only Marketing Firms in the

-this insight into all aspects of its’ promotional campaigns.
+of its’ promotional campaigns.
 Top of Page

 As far as

-regional and neighborhood advertising methodology, the fact is,
+regional and neighborhood advertising methodology,

-some 90% of consumer purchases are now made within 3 to 5 miles
+consumer purchases are now made within 3 to 5 miles

 of home.
-(Think about your own buying habits) The entire success
+(Think about your own buying habits) The

-of Chain Stores and Franchises is built upon the science of “market
+entire success of Chain Stores and Franchises is built

-on every corner of urban and rural America (based on
+of urban and rural America (based on

-the growth rate) the chain stores have fine-tuned the term “close
+the growth rate) the chain stores have fine-tuned

-to home” and made it Americas’ reality.
+the term “close to home” and made it Americas’ reality.

 CustoMores is simply utilizing the same data and strategies and

-incorporating this inside knowledge to benefit the small, single
+incorporating this inside knowledge to benefit the

-store retailers to help them compete with the big boys.
-Says Sage,
+small, single store retailers to help them compete

-in a single campaign what many other ad agencies and direct mail
+campaign what many other ad agencies and direct mail

 co-ops do in five.
-We use a combination of guerilla promotional
+We use a combination of guerilla

-techniques offline and integrate those it with the web to make
+promotional techniques offline and integrate those

-our client stand out in the neighborhood he or she calls home."
+neighborhood he or she calls home."

 As

-far as the web, Overture, including Yahoo, is targeting small
+far as the web, Overture, including Yahoo, is targeting

-businesses with the launch of Local Match, a new pay per click
+small businesses with the launch of Local Match, a

-service enabling half mile radius precision targeting in the US.
+precision targeting in the US.

-Anxious to secure some of the $22 - $94 billion local advertising
+Anxious to secure some of the $22 - $94 billion local

-market, Overture developed Local Match in response to the growth
+advertising market, Overture developed Local Match

-of online directories such as yellow and white pages.
+as yellow and white pages.
 The new service is available for Yahoo,

-Microsoft MSN, some InfoSpace websites,
+Microsoft MSN, some InfoSpace

-and MyCity.com.
-Google recently launched
+websites, and MyCity.com.
+Google

-a similar regional marketing program.
+recently launched a similar regional marketing program.

 According to marketing research

-experts the Kelsey Group, Small and Medium-sized Enterprises (SMEs) will spend $50 billion on GeoCommerce by 2006.
+(SMEs) will spend $50 billion on GeoCommerce by 2006.
 The study also reveals that

 approximately 10 million U.S. small businesses

-spend an average of $4700 each year on advertising and marketing
+spend an average of $4700 each year on advertising

-across all media.
-In 2000, this translated into a local media
+and marketing across all media.
+In 2000, this translated

-market of $33 billion dollars spent by small businesses on print
+into a local media market of $33 billion dollars spent

-and other locally targeted advertising and promotional media.
+locally targeted advertising and promotional media.

 CustoMores is a one-stop shop for logos, tag

-lines, print materials, website design and promotion, direct mail
+lines, print materials, website design and promotion,

-campaigns and lead lists, local media placement and print advertising,
+direct mail campaigns and lead lists, local media

 Currently Featured on the Entrepreneur